 You’ll take classes in economics, history, political science, religion, and sociology.
 And you choose a geographic area of concentration for more in-depth study.

 Foreign language study is important, with one 3-credit hour intermediate language course required (beyond the general foreign language requirement).
-Some international relations majors choose to minor or double major in a foreign language.
+Some international relations and security studies majors choose to minor or double major in a foreign language.

 For majors, a study abroad experience or internship gives you first-hand experience of what you’ve learned about in class.